Understanding SSH: A Beginner's Guide

 ssh-copy-id username@hostname_or_ip

-After copying the key, you can log in to the server without entering a password:
+After copying the key, you can log in to the server:

 ssh username@hostname_or_ip